 Hello.
-I am a writer living in Nebraska.
+I am a lawyer and writer living in Nebraska.
 I write about a lot of things:

 Essays and Book Reviews

-My essays and book reviews have appeared in numerous publications—including, most recently, the Ploughshares Blog, The Colorado Review online, and Literal Magazine (where I regularly review Spanish-language books in translation).
-My niche in reviewing is Spanish language books and Spanish language literature, especially not well-enough known or unfairly excluded or marginalized female Central and South American writers.
+My essays and book reviews have appeared in numerous publications—including, most recently, the Ploughshares Blog, The Colorado Review online, and Literal Magazine.
+My niche in reviewing is Spanish language books and Spanish language literature, especially not well-enough known female Central and South American writers.

 Fiction

-My short stories have appeared in several publications, with one most recently in Arts & Letters and Emory’s Journal.
+My short stories have appeared in several publications, with one most recently in Words Faire, Hawai’i Pacific Review, Arts & Letters and Emerys Journal.
 My fiction ranges all over the place, but as my story “Brahms’ Lullaby” can attest, I love twisting historical fiction into something new.
 Because of my personal experience, I also write a lot about people with disabilities, especially intellectual or developmental disabilities.